layoutBox/PinLayout/README.md

 * D1 takes 25% of its container width
 * D2 takes 50% of its container width
-* D3 fill the remaining space
+* D3 fills the remaining space

 ```javascript
 	d1.pin.topLeft().bottom().width(25%)